cmeeren/Faqt/README.md

-Most of the limitations below may be able to be ad-hoc improved for specific situations (raise an issue), or theoretically be solved entirely by parsing the F# source code using FSharp.Compiler.Service instead of simple regex-based processing (though note that this has its own drawbacks; it was initially tried and abandoned in the early stages of Faqt):
+Most of the limitations below may be able to be ad-hoc improved for specific situations (raise an issue), or theoretically be solved entirely by parsing the F# source code using FSharp.Compiler.Service instead of simple regex-based processing.
+(Note though that this has its own drawbacks; it was initially tried and abandoned in the early stages of Faqt.)

 * Assertion chains must start on a new line, or right after `fun ... ->`.
 * Chains must not contain string literals containing `//` (an exception is made for `://` which is used in URLs).